 During this time, the company must not generate any transactions at all, otherwise you will have to submit full accounts to Companies House, and meet any liabilities these transactions may create.

 Many people prefer to ask an accountant to take care of the admin side of maintaining a dormant company.
-The UK’s leading formations agent, 1st Formations, provides a complete dormant company accounts service for a mere £39.99 per year.
-Simply fill in a questionnaire, and your dormant accounts will be filed on your behalf.
-You can find out more here.
+Our partner formations agent, Clever Formations, provides a complete dormant company accounts service for a mere £84.95 per year.
+This service is available if you register a new limited company – packages start from £12.95.

 Administration of a dormant company

 Even though your company may be dormant, you are still required to file a Confirmation Statement which includes a Persons with Significant Control (PSC) register every year.
 This costs £13 if you file online, or £40 if you file a paper return (Feb 2021).
 See the GOV.UK details here.

 If you decide to appoint a Company Secretary, Director, or need to change the details of any of these officers while the company is dormant, you must notify Companies House.
 The same goes for any change of registered address.
 You can submit any of these changes online with the WebFiling service, or with the relevant Paper Form.